 The editor only supports inline viewing for videos in MP4 format.
 You may need to download videos that use other file types, such as MOV or MPEG.
 You can't add attachments in the editor in calendar items.

-Select Insert/Edit Local File.
+Select the Attachment button (which is shaped like a paperclip).
 Browse for a file from your computer.
-A status window appears to show the progress of the file upload.
-You can also add files from cloud storage, such as OneDrive.
+A status window displays to show the progress of the file upload.
+You can also add files from cloud storage by selecting the plus icon.
+You can also simply drag and drop a file from your computer into the editor:

 In some areas of an Ultra course, you can use the editor functions to add images along with text content.
 You can add images that are hosted online or you can upload an image from your local drive.